 Back in the formative years of my professional career Pinot Gris was a life-jacketed castaway clinging to a barrel stave in the vast sea of wine.
-Its most significant presence was in Alsace but even there it was treading water and a second thought to Riesling with Gewürztraminer flailing close behind.
-Sure it was planted in many other places in the world but nowhere that really mattered.
-The Pinot Grigio boom was yet to happen and the great white hope of Oregon was still a glimmer in David Lett’s eye.
+Its most significant presence was in Alsace, but even there it was treading water and a second fiddle to Riesling.
+Gewürztraminer was an afterthought and continues to flail close behind.
+Sure it was planted in other places around the world but nowhere that really mattered.
+The Pinot Grigio boom was yet to materialize and the great white hope of Oregon was still a glimmer in David Lett’s eye.
 As a consequence, my early education included none of the baggage that saddles the variety today and afforded me an unbiased view of what I thought at the time was a very interesting grape.

 My first encounter was an odd one: a 1976 Pinot Beurot from Domaine Thevenot Le Brun in the Hautes Côtes-de-Nuits.
 Like many white Burgundies from back in the day it was all matchsticks and minerals but there was also something ineffable that distinguished it from the other whites of the Côte d’Or.
 I think it was the texture—warm and lubricious—two features I’ve since come to recognize as characteristic.